rafaelortegar/jupyter_sql_dockerfile_example/README.md

 ---

-If you encounter any issues or have questions, feel free to open an issue or contribute to the project!
+If you encounter any issues (🐞) or have questions, feel free to open an issue or contribute to the project 🤝!

 <!-- # Actual commands: